Provides licensing and management services to other modules

-BellaDati IoT Data Collector is implemented in reactive style, which is a new way of building distributed applications taking advantages of modern CPU architectures and using resources more efficiently.
+BellaDati IoT Data Controller is implemented in reactive style, which is a new way of building distributed applications taking advantages of modern CPU architectures and using resources more efficiently.
 Combined with microservices, it provides a perfect flexibility where each of its modules is individually developed, released, deployed, scaled, updated and reloaded.
 It also infuses the required resilience into the system to avoid failure cascading and keep the system responsive even when facing failures.
 Last but not least, the asynchronous communication, promoted by its reactive implementation, copes with the interaction challenges, but also the concurrency required to face load variations.

-BellaDati IoT Data Collector is distributed reactive system, running on the top of the Java Virtual Machine using an asynchronous and non-blocking development model.
+BellaDati IoT Data Controller is distributed reactive system, running on the top of the Java Virtual Machine using an asynchronous and non-blocking development model.
 Its ecosystem are just JAR files used and has four key properties:

 - Uses asynchronous message-passing